 4. Efficient Risk Control

 Another factor that is usually challenging to quantify is risk.
-However, companies can measure risks.
-Risks are sources of losses for a business and a major factor for determining risk is uncertainty.
-One of the benefits of contract management is that it clarifies business activities, thereby reducing uncertainty and risk.
+Regardless, there are ways to estimate risk such as judging the amount of uncertainty present in everyday processes.
+One of the benefits of contract automation management is that it clarifies business activities, thereby reducing uncertainty and risk.

 With an excellent management system in place for contracts, companies can easily recognize ongoing and expired contracts.
 Contracts that have insurance obligations or indemnification clauses are brought to light.
 They can also identify contracts with auto-renewal or termination provisions which results in zero missed deadlines and great customer relationships.
 All these combine to give certainty and an acceptable risk level.
 Each data point will also be essential in other business decisions that assist with adequate risk control and management.